fangfangirl/CV_HW1/README.md

 > Note: Only the student model is required for inference.

 ## Performance Snapshot
+The table below summarizes the performance of the Teacher and Student models on the training, validation, and test datasets.

 | Model       | Dataset     | Accuracy |
 |------------ |------------ |---------|